10 Words Every Book-Lover Should Know

 The word for a book-lover is a ‘bibliophile’, a word first recorded in print in 1824.
 Alternatively, there is the word ‘bookworm’, which is of an altogether more ancient pedigree: it first appears in 1580.
 But what words should every good bibliophile and bookworm know?
 Here are some of our favourites.
+If you enjoy these, we’ve also delved into the interesting world of words and language here.

 If you consider yourself an educated or ‘lettered’ person, you might be described as a LITERARIAN, a word coined from the French in the eighteenth century and probably modelled on similar words such as ‘librarian’ and ‘antiquarian’.